DataWhisker/TANGI-marketing-assets/README.md

 ### For Technical Contributors

-1. Fork this repository
-2. Create a new branch for your contribution
-3. Add your assets to the appropriate folders
-4. Submit a pull request with a clear description of your additions
+Please refer to our [contribution guidelines](./CONTRIBUTING.md) for detailed instructions on how to contribute using Git.

-## ?ìã Asset Guidelines
+## üìã Asset Guidelines

 When contributing assets, please follow these guidelines: